a5k/RepData_PeerAssessment1/PA1_template.md

 ##   2
 ```

-There are differences in the activity patterns between weekdays and weekends, particularly as the day progresses (intervals > 1000) suggesting increased activity in the afternoons and evenings on weekends compared to weekends.
+There are differences in the activity patterns between weekdays and weekends, particularly as the day progresses.

+Weekday activity starts earlier during the day (intervals 500 to 900) presumably due to subjects preparing, and heading to work.
+After that, activity seems to subside indicating perhaps office work starting for participants.

+Weekend activity starts later during the day.
+We can see activity starting to spike around interval 900, which is much later than start of activity for weekdays.
+In addition, we see sustained, higher activity levels during later intervals (afternoons and evenings) presumably due to participants engaging in weekend outdoor activities.